 unit to facilitate interaction between technology, mathematics and science in the elementary classroom: Identifying relevant criteria.
 Design and Technology Education, 14(1):7–20.

 The authors of this article are engaging on the daunting task of rewriting a technology curriculum unit for the purposes of research on the integration of mathematics, science and technology.
 Phase 1 of their research consists of reviewing 77 relevant journal articles ranging from dates of 1975 to 2008.
 This article is a synthesis of their extensive literature review on the integration of science, mathematics and technology in the classroom.
 Interestingly, the integration of learning as described in the literature extended to other areas of learning including design, engineering and society influence.
 This article suggests that interaction of learning with society provides a strong argument for the support of integration.
-It is stated that “interaction centres on the nature of the disciplines themselves, the emergence of common procedures and concepts, and the way they interact in the world outside school” (p.13).
+It is stated that, “Interaction centres on the nature of the disciplines themselves, the emergence of common procedures and concepts, and the way they interact in the world outside school” (p.13).
 This describes a seamless, holistic approach to integrated learning.
 Throughout the article, the authors offer specific findings on the characteristics of integrated learning, necessary supports at the micro, meso and macro levels, and considerations for the educator.
 These findings are evident in their conclusion of the seven criteria necessary to construct a successful integrated unit study:

 Respect the integrity of the subjects